dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 ## 0. Intermediate sets are cumulative

 First, we want to show that, for every `i <= j`, we have `S(i) <= S(j)` (set inclusion).
-We do this in two steps: First we show this cumulative effect between two consecutive sets, and then between any two sets.
+We do this in two steps: First, we show this cumulative effect between two consecutive sets, and then between any two sets.

-We use the annotation `{:vcs_split_on_every_assert}` which gives Dafny the ability to verify each assertion separatedly, which, in this example, helps the verifier.
+We use the annotation `{:vcs_split_on_every_assert}` which makes Dafny verify each assertion independently, which, in this example, helps the verifier.
 Yes, [helping the verifier](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification-debugging-slow) is something we must occasionally do in Dafny.
-To futher control the situation, we use the annotation `{:induction false}` to ensure Dafny does not try to prove induction hypotheses by itself, so that we have control over the proof.
+To futher control the situation, we use the annotation `{:induction false}` to ensure Dafny does not try to prove induction hypotheses by itself, which gives us control over the proof.
 Otherwise, Dafny can both automate the proof a lot (which is great!) and sometimes time out because automation is stuck (which is less great!).
-I let assertions in the code so that not only Dafny, but you too can understand the proof.
+I left assertions in the code so that not only Dafny, but you too can understand the proof.

 {% highlight javascript %}
 lemma {:vcs_split_on_every_assert} {:induction false} SiAreCumulative(i: nat)